 Go to the ‘Animations’ tab and under ‘Emphasis’ section, select ‘Grow and Shrink’ option.

-Lastly, if you would like to add variation to your Zoom Animation, go to ‘Animations Pane’ under ‘Advanced Animations’ and select ‘Add Animation’ option.
+Lastly, if you want to add variation to your Zoom Animation, go to ‘Animations Pane’ under ‘Advanced Animations’ and select ‘Add Animation’ option.
 Choose ‘Wheel’ animation.

 That’s all there is to it!